 11500 N. Roxborough Park Road, Littleton, CO

-Has approximately 75 acres set aside as a dog off-leash area.
-The park also has two ponds within this acreage for your dog to cool off and play with friends.
+The park has miles of paved and unpaved hiking trails, 69 acres set aside as a dog off-leash area and two ponds within this acreage for your dog to cool off and play with friends.
 Access the dog park from the Stevens Grove parking lot, downstream from the dam.
-Chatfield State Park requires a daily entrance fee of $8 or an annual pass to all Colorado State Parks, $70.00 (prices as of 2013).
+Chatfield State Park requires a daily entrance fee of $8 or an annual pass to all Colorado State Parks, $70.00 (prices as of 2015).
 There is an additional daily entrance fee of $2.00 per day for the dog off-leash area, or $20 for an annual dog off-leash pass.
-For more information please call Chatfield State Park 303-791-7275.
+For more information please call Chatfield State Park at 303-791-7275.